nagababuthota984/nagababuthota984/README.md

 - 🌱 I’m currently learning angular, and how to build software efficiently.
 - 👯 I’m looking to collaborate on WPF, angular and anything related to C# and .NET.
 - 📫 How to reach me: nagababuthota593@gmail.com
-- ⚡ Fun fact: Everything special about us comes from a laptop and a coffee cup.

 🧰 Tech Stack